tinygo-org/bluetooth/README.md

 It can also be used running "bare metal" on microcontrollers such as those produced by Nordic Semiconductor.

-The Go Bluetooth package can be used to create both Bluetooth Low Energy Clients (aka Centrals) as well as to create Bluetooth Low Energy Servers (aka Peripherals).
+The Go Bluetooth package can be used to create both Bluetooth Low Energy Centrals as well as to create Bluetooth Low Energy Peripherals.

-## Bluetooth Low Energy Clients
+## Bluetooth Low Energy Central

-A typical Bluetooth Low Energy Client would be your laptop computer.
+A typical Bluetooth Low Energy Central would be your laptop computer or mobile phone.

-This example shows a client that scans for peripheral devices and then displays information about them as they are discovered:
+This example shows a central that scans for peripheral devices and then displays information about them as they are discovered:

 ```go
 package main